ncravino/lawd.css/README.md

 ## Using

-Simply use the ```./css/lawd.css``` file from [https://github.com/ncravino/lawd.css](https://github.com/ncravino/lawd.css) together with other libraries.
+Simply use the ```./css/lawd.css``` file from [https://github.com/ncravino/lawd.css](https://github.com/ncravino/lawd.css) together with other libraries, imported before them.
 I like to use it with [chota.css](https://jenil.github.io/chota/), which is great for a modern minimalist CSS lib for grids and some styling.

 ## Chonkyness
 These classes allow you to change the size of the text, relative to ```--default-chonk-size```.